nljuboja/InfoSecNotes/Android.md

       * Could also be registered at runtime using "registerReceiver"
     * Intent Sniffing
       * Look for "sendBroadcast" and another app registers to receive broadcasts
+* Look for intent "BROWSABLE", this means the app or activity can be opened through the browser
+* Activities
+  * Review entry points of the activity; "onCreate", "onReceive", "query, insert, update, delete" (for Content Provider), "onStartCommand, onBind" (for services)
 ## Storage
 * Private File Storage
   * App private sotrage is in /data/data/<app_name>
   * The owner and group of the app is u0_a<app_num>
     * If you can somehow change the world permissions on the directory, you can read the private storage
+  * Make sure files that are created are "MOVE_PRIVATE"
 * SD Card Storage
   * If app has "WRITE_EXTERNAL_STORAGE" in manifest, it has permission to write to SD card
   * If app has "READ_EXTERNAL_STORAGE" in manifest, it has permission to read to SD card
     * Check if a non privileged user can read the app's contents in SD storage
+* Make sure all passwords are masked
+* Look for SQL injection in any stored DB
+* Directory Traversal
+  * Make sure it's hard to traverse the directory when accessing files
+    * The method "getCanonicalPath" of File class removes "." and ".." characters from file path
 ## Services
 * Unprotected services
   * Look for "onStartCommand" and if the commands can be set